How to Define Your Target Audience

 The excitement of launching can make you assume everyone else feels the same way as you do.
 The truth is that you might be assuming too much.

-You can benefit from identifying and analyzing your focus market when:
+You can benefit from identifying and analysing your focus market when:

-- You are looking to start a new business
+- You’re looking to start a new business

-Here, you need to identify the people who are willing, able and looking to buy a product such as yours for several reasons:
+Here, you need to identify the people who are willing, able and genuinely interested in buying a product like yours for several reasons:

-- To figure out if there is a need for your product, service or idea
+- To figure out if there’s a need for your product, service or idea

-- To analyze if the need in the market makes commercial sense to invest in
+- To analyse if the need in the market makes commercial sense to invest in

-- Be able to identify your competition and what market share they command
+- To be able to identify your competition and what market share they command

-- See what you can do differently to carve a profitable market share and be competitive
+- To figure out what you can do differently to carve a profitable market share and be competitive

-- To figure out which marketing methods you can use to bolster visibility as a new player and how you can use those to increase reach.
+- To decide which marketing methods you can use to bolster visibility as a new player and how you can use those to increase reach or engagement

 - You are already in business but want to improve conversion